UMass-Foundation-Model/Co-LLM-Agents/envs/tdw_mat/README.md

 ./scripts/test_LMs.sh
 ```

 Download `transport challenge asset bundles`: Commonly it is automatically downloaded when running the scripts.
-If you meet problem, you can download it [here](https://drive.google.com/file/d/1us2hpJj3_u1Ti_R0OrqVDgUQbdMPUaKN/view?usp=sharing), and unzip it in the `TDW_MAT` folder.
+If you encounter problems, you can download it [here](https://drive.google.com/file/d/1us2hpJj3_u1Ti_R0OrqVDgUQbdMPUaKN/view?usp=sharing), and unzip it in the `TDW_MAT` folder.

 ## Detection Model

 Besides using ground truth segmentation mask in `TDW_MAT`, we also have `no-gt-mask` mode.
 Here you need to train a segmentation model on your own.

 We finetune a Resnet model as our detection baseline, which is based on `mmdetection`.
 You can download the model weight [here](https://drive.google.com/file/d/1JTrV5jdF-LQVwY3OsV3Jd3r6PRghyHBp/view?usp=sharing).
-If you want to use it, put it in `detection_pipeline/` folder (where you can also find the `config` file).
+If you want to use it, put it in the `detection_pipeline/` folder (where you can also find the `config` file).

 To test the installation of our detection model and the pre-trained model, you can run: